Tumble Forth: In the Eye of the Compiler

 f<< mycc.fs

-As you can see, the main entry point of our C compiler would be the word cc, which expects the file global to contain the C source to compile.
+As you can see, the main entry point of our C compiler would be the word cc, which expects the file const to contain the C source to compile.

 At this stage, what cc would do is to check that the function return type is correct, then spit the rest of the file as unparsed tokens for debugging.